-Interest income decreased to \$0.1 million from \$0.2 million for the three months ended September 30, 2003 and 2002, respectively, and to \$0.4 million from \$0.8 million for the nine months ended September 30, 2003 and 2002, respectively.
-The decrease in interest income is primarily the result of lower average balances of cash and cash equivalents as well as lower returns on the investment of our cash and cash equivalents.
+Interest income decreased to \$0.6 million from \$1.0 million for the years ended December 31, 2003 and 2002, respectively.
+The decrease in interest income is primarily the result of lower average balances of cash and cash equivalents and marketable securities as well as lower returns on the investment of our cash and cash equivalents and marketable securities.